-Description: Massage is an ancient healing art that is now used to enhance the health and well-being of individuals of all ages.
+Description: Massage is an ancient healing art that is used to enhance the health and well-being of individuals of all ages.
 The massage therapist is prepared to use the principles and techniques of massage to provide therapeutic procedures in a practical situation.
 Mastery of these skills develop with practice and continued learning.
 The massage therapist will have a deeper understanding of the specialty areas of massage with a heavy emphasis on anatomy and physiology.
 The Massage Therapy program prepares students to work in a variety of healthcare settings.
-Employment opportunities include hospitals, chiropractic offices, health clubs, spas, salons, pain management centers, sports medicine and private practice.
-Emphasis is placed on anatomy and physiology, kinesiology, ethics and law and principles of relaxation massage.
-The program contains classroom, lab and clinical experience.
+Employment opportunities include private practice (80-85% of LMTs are in private practice), hospitals, chiropractic offices, health clubs, spas, salons, pain management centers, and sports medicine.
+Emphasis is placed on anatomy and physiology, kinesiology, ethics, and law and principles of therapeutic massage.
+The program contains classroom, lab, and clinical experience.

-Graduates of this program take a national certification exam.
-Once successfully completed, national exam results are used to assist in the lowa licensure process.
+Graduates of this program take the MBLEx licensing exam.
+Once successfully completed, they are eligible for licensure in Iowa and other states.

 Admission Requirements: In addition to the College admission requirements outlined under Admission Procedures on page 24, program applicants must be high school graduates or equivalent.
 Applicants must complete a basic skills assessment in reading and meet the minimum entrance requirements prior to being accepted into the program.
 A skill developing activity is available at no cost if you do not meet the minimum requirements on the first testing.
+You will need to submit documentation of current CPR and First-Aid certified by the American Heart Association, American Red Cross , or the National Safety Council.

-NICC has contracted the services of Certified Background Inc. to conduct and review your background check and drug screen.
+NICC has contracted the services of Certified Background Inc. to conduct and review a background check and drug screen.
 You will need to submit the following documentation to their website prior to the designated date: